MicrosoftDocs/customer-insights/ci-docs/export-dotdigital.md

 ## Known limitations

-- Up to 1 million customer profiles per export to DotDigital can take up to 3 hours because of limitations on the provider side.
+- Up to 1 million customer profiles per export to DotDigital, which can take up to 3 hours to complete because of limitations on the provider side.
 The number of customer profiles that you can export to DotDigital depends on your contract with DotDigital.
 - Exports to DotDigital is limited to segments.

 ## Set up connection to DotDigital